billr578/shipwire/README.md

 `timeout` - Open/read timeout in seconds.
 Default is `5`.

 `endpoint` - Endpoint base URL to use for requests.
 Default is `https://api.shipwire.com`.

+`logger` - Log requests to STDOUT.
+Default is `false`.

 > Note: There is a difference between an account registered from [https://www.shipwire.com/](https://www.shipwire.com/) and one registered from [https://beta.shipwire.com/](https://beta.shipwire.com/).
 If you create an account from [https://www.shipwire.com/](https://www.shipwire.com/) and then request data from the beta URL, the API will throw errors about an invalid account.
 Accounts are only valid from that registration point.